mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * press esc to close input without going to anything
   * cmd-hover over names to see in a popup and click to go to definition
+    * can also right-click and select "Go to Definition"
+    * to see definition in a peek view, right-click and select "Peek Definition"
   * to go back press ctrl-minus
   * to go forward press ctrl-underscore